-Armor Kit.
-Allows repair of environment suits, body armor, and all other items listed types of air vehicles, broken into the following sub-skills:
+The character is familiar with the theories of atmospheric flight and the operation of all types of air vehicles, broken into the following sub-skills:

 Direct Lift.
 Any jet-powered craft designed for point take-off and landing.

 Glider.
 Any air vehicle powered only by air currents or human strength.
 Also includes "mechanical birds," such as an ornithopter.